IsraelGosu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6.A script to Display the third line of the file iacta 7.A script to Create file with a hard name and some words 8.A script that write into a file
+9.A script to Duplicates last line of a file